 World Health Organisation

-The demand for low-cost leg prosthesis is high in many «less developed countries» (LDCs) and the existing prosthetic systems lack in terms of functionality, affordability and availability.
-Not beeing able to walk has a huge influence on physical, psycological, economical and social aspects.
-Many amputees are excluded from society and are not able to get a job and gain an income for their families.
+The demand for affordable prosthetics is high in many developing countries, however, most of existing prosthetic systems lack in terms of functionality, affordability and availability.
+Not being able to walk has a huge influence on physical, psychological, economic and social aspects.
+Without access to prosthetics, many individuals in need are confined to their homes and live dependent, excluded lives.

 72% of the worldwide yearly produced plastic packaging ends up in landfills or nature.